RamtinS/IDATT2104-Project/README.md

 ```
 iverilog -o output_file.vvp test_bench.v module.v
 ```
 6. To run the program, execute the following command from step 4.

-## Special thanks
+## Acknowledgements
-A special thanks to our instructor in network programming for a creative assignment. ;).
+A special thanks to our subject teacher for creating a creative assignment.